YUCtechlab/demopypackage1/README.md

 4. Next we clone the nearly empty repo into a local project folder *lpf*.
 This creates a local folder *lpf/demopypackage1*.
 5. Next we create a folder structure within *lpf/demopypackage1* as is available on GitHub (see homepage).
 To stay on top of the structure and its content, displaying the structure with `$ tree` in a terminal window is helpful.
 6. Now time to name the package purely for how it shall show up on PyPI.
 The name is used for pip install.
 This name must be unique on PiPY.
-We have chosen: demopypackage1x with x = e.
+We have chosen: demopypackage1x with x = f.
 For previous versions, we used x = a, b, ...
 7. Of course, as the modules in the package should perform some work, we need to create some code.
 For the purpose here, the code is kept very very simple.
 See the project homepage on GitHub.
 Our repo name (locally within the *lpf*) is: *demopypackage1*.